This post may contain affiliate links. Read our disclaimer.

 Onions sautéed with butter and olive oil create this scrumptious Caramelized Onion Spaghetti Squash.
 Mixed with kale and mushrooms for a healthy, colorful meal.

-Firstly, can we PLEASE talk about caramelized onions?
+Can we PLEASE talk about caramelized onions?
 Have I professed my love for them before?
 Maybe, but I’m going to do it again.
 Gahhhh they’re just perfect, and dare I say THE BEST way to eat onions?!
-Consequently, I’d never roasted spaghetti squash before, and as it turns out, it’s really simple and getting the “spaghetti” out of the squash is weirdly fun and it’s a great way to enjoy a spaghetti-like dish without using actual pasta.
+Along with that, roasting and eating spaghetti squash is a great way to enjoy a spaghetti-like dish without using actual pasta.
+This vegetarian spaghetti squash is sure to please ALL eaters!

-This caramelized onion spaghetti squash should come together in less than an hour, give or take depending on the size of your squash.
+Note: This caramelized onion spaghetti squash should come together in less than an hour, give or take depending on the size of your squash.
 The larger the squash, the longer it’s going to take to roast.
-Mine was not very big—maybe 2-3 lbs—and it fed both my brother and I, so you definitely don’t need anything too too big, and as for the cheese, it’s completely optional–seriously, your call!
+Mine was not very big—maybe 2-3 lb.—and it fed both my brother and I, so you definitely don’t need anything too too big, and as for the cheese, it's completely optional--seriously, your call!

-Once the squash is roasted, you’ll take it out of the oven and carefully use a fork to remove the “spaghetti”, then add the spaghetti squash to the skillet with the caramelized onions, making sure to stir everything together.
+SECOND: Once the squash is roasted, you'll take it out of the oven and carefully use a fork to remove the "spaghetti".
+While the squash is roasting, you should make the caramelized onion mixture.
+Then, add the cooked squash to the skillet with the caramelized onions, making sure to stir everything together.
 In addition to the onions, the squash will be flavored with a little rosemary and cheese if you opt to use it, plus kale, mushrooms and plenty of salt and pepper.
-It’s so simple yet so tasty as well!
+It's so simple yet so tasty as well!

 Caramelized Onion Spaghetti Squash